georgemarselis-nvi/libcertstore/README.md

 # Revoke a certificate with the issuing CA and remove it from the local store
 certctl revoke ldap.example.com

-# Watch a path and render the store's contents into whatever format the
+# Watch a path and repackage the store's existing cert/key into whatever
-# consuming app expects (NSS db, PEM, PKCS#12) -- see "Non-PKCS#11 Clients" below
+# container format the consuming app expects -- see "Non-PKCS#11 Clients" below
 certctl watch ~/.mozilla/firefox/PROFILE/cert9.db --format nss --cn ldap.example.com
 ```